Exactly what is Mastering?

 Allow me to shed some light on the matter and hopefully answer the question once and for all for many of you.

-In short, it is the final step of the recording process that brings the final work up to master-quality, radio-ready, commercial standards.
-In plain talk, it is doing whatever it takes to make it sound as good as possible.
+In short, mastering is the final step of the recording studio process that brings the final work up to master-quality, radio-ready, commercial standards.
+In plain talk, it is doing whatever it takes to make the audio sound as good as possible.
 It is usually a rather straightforward procedure, and mostly involves the same techniques that most musicians are already familiar with in the recording studio from mixing.
-Nine times out of ten, it is simply using EQ and compression and/or limiting to make the music sound like a commercial release as far as tonal balance and volume are concerned.
+Nine times out of ten, mastering is simply using EQ and compression and/or limiting to make the music sound like a commercial release as far as tonal balance and volume are concerned.

-To start a session, the engineer must listen to a mix and ask himself, "what does this need?"
-Sometimes it needs hardly anything at all, and sometimes it needs a LOT, and in those cases one must then try to fix or compensate for oversights made during mixing.
+To start a session, the mastering engineer must listen to a mix and ask himself, "what does this need?"
+Sometimes it needs hardly anything at all, and sometimes it needs a LOT, and in those cases the mastering engineer must then try to fix or compensate for oversights made during mixing.

 Sometimes a mix is so well-done (not too often mind you) that it needs absolutely nothing except possibly to be made louder through limiting (a form of compression) so that it is the same volume as other commercial releases in its genre.
 Some genres are louder than others (hip-hop, or metal have a far louder average volume than say singer-songwriter or jazz).